 * Crumbled or small pieces of cooked vegan sausage, vegan burger or vegan bacon

-Of course, here are a few suggestions:
+Yes, here are a few suggestions:

-Baked beans: These can be replaced with canned mixed beans in a tomato sauce, or canned Kidney beans in a tomato or chilli sauce, or prepare your own home-made Vegan Baked Beans.
+* Replace the baked beans with canned mixed beans in a tomato sauce, or canned Kidney beans in a tomato or chilli sauce, or prepare your own home-made Vegan Baked Beans.

 ***Do keep in mind that any adaptations or substitutions that you make may change the overall flavour profile of the finished campfire stew but of course the ingredients are all tasty so your finished dish will still be perfectly delicious.***

-Its easy to prepare canned jackfruit as its just a case of draining the liquid and then giving the jackfruit a quick rinse under a running cold tap.
+It's easy to prepare canned jackfruit as its just a case of draining the liquid and then giving the jackfruit a quick rinse under a running cold tap.

 For some recipes the jackfruit may need to be pulled [shredded using a couple of forks] before using or for this campfire stew recipe simply add all the pieces of jackfruit straight into the cooking pot as they will be pulled at the end of cooking.